Information for Prospective IC Bass Students

 IC bass students are encouraged to play Solo Repertoire by Vanhal, Sperger, Dittersdorf, Capuzzi, Dragonetti, Bottesini, and Koussevitzky, as well as new transcriptions of Bach’s cello suites, and viola da gamba sonatas, Gabrielli’s ricercari, and transcriptions of other baroque sonatas by Telemann, Vivaldi, Corelli, and Handel.
 I also encourage the study of more contemporary works, like those by Hindemith, Proto, Anderson, Schuller, Glière, Rabbath and Hauta-Aho for example.

 The study of Orchestral Excerpts is absolutely fundamental to the development of a college bassist, and essential for understanding the nature of the instrument.
-Our director of Orchestras at IC, Jeffrey Meyer, is committed to programming mainstream symphonic repertoire as well as works required on the traditional audition circuit.
+Our director of Orchestras at IC, Octavio Mas-Arocas, is committed to programming mainstream symphonic repertoire as well as works required on the traditional audition circuit.
 (Visit this site to have a look at the full Symphonic Orchestra repertoire, and this site to look at the full Chamber Orchestra repertoire of the last three or four seasons).
 In addition to sectional coachings and private lessons on this repertoire, I assign specific excerpts for study each semester.
 These include Mozart 35, 39, & 40, Beethoven 5, 7, 9; Brahms 1, & 2, Strauss Ein Heldenleben, and Don Juan, and others, depending on level and interest.
-In addition to our school orchestras, many students also have the opportunity to play in reginal orchestras such as the Binghamton Philharmonic, The Orchestra of the Southern Fingerlakes, and The Cayuga Chamber Orchestra.
+In addition to our school orchestras, many students also have the opportunity to play in regional orchestras such as the Binghamton Philharmonic, The Orchestra of the Southern Fingerlakes, and The Cayuga Chamber Orchestra.

 Another primary aspect of my teaching involves a self-management book that I've put together based on a manual I used as an undergraduate when I was a student of Paul Ellison's at Rice University.
 In short this is a workbook that helps student learn to organize their time and energies to reach their own goals.
 I find that some students just can not seem to get done what they want to get done, or stay focused on what they want to stay focused on in order to reach their goals.
 Through a lesson planner, a time management planer, and a system of self-evaluation, I.C. students are able to get clearer about what their goals really are, and they are able to set up a sustainable daily lifestyle to help them reach their goals in a realistic time frame.
-The important thing is that it is all about the student's goals – it is not only about me imposing my goals on the student.
+The important thing is that it is all about the student's goals – it is NOT about me imposing my goals on the student.

 Our undergraduate curriculum is geared towards exposure and the development of healthy, self-sustaining work habits and skills, and in the final semesters of a performance degree, I encourage students to begin to hone in on a particular direction that especially interests them.